cbacelarufc/UFPR-Planalto801/README.md

 ## How to obtain the dataset

-The UFPR-Planalto801 dataset is released for academic research only and is free to researchers from educational or research institutes for **non-commercial purposes**.
+The UFPR-Planalto801 dataset annotations are released for academic research only and is free to researchers from educational or research institutes for non-commercial purposes.

-To be able to download the dataset, please read carefully [**this license agreement**](./pdfs/license-agreement.pdf), fill it out, and send it back to the first author ([cristianobac@ufc.br](mailto:cristianobac@ufc.br)). **Your e-mail must be sent from a valid university account** (.edu, .ac or similar).
+We extract pieces of a public footage in order to produce the The UFPR-Planalto801 dataset.
+We annotated the positions of people in frames, since original images have no annotations.

-In general, you will receive a download link within 1-5 business days.
-Failure to follow the instructions may result in no response.
+You can access the complete footage through this  link, but before you can download the dataset annotations, we kindly ask you to register by sending an e-mail with the following subject: “UFPR-Planalto801 Dataset” to the first author ([cristianobac@ufc.br]), so that we can know who is using the provided data and notify you of future updates.
+Please include your name, affiliation and department in the e-mail.
+Once you have registered, you will receive a link to download the database.
+In general, a download link will take 1-3 workdays to issue.

 ## Citation